jigold/hail/hail/python/hailtop/batch/docs/service.rst

 .. note::

-    The default storage per job is 5 Gi per core requested up to a maximum of 5 Gi.
+    The storage for the root file system (`/`) is 5 Gi per job for jobs with at least 1 core.
+If a job requests less than 1 core, then it receives that fraction of 5 Gi.
 If you need more storage than this, you can request more storage explicitly with the :meth:`.Job.storage` method.
 The minimum storage request is 10 GB which can be incremented in units of 1 GB maxing out at 64 TB.
+The additional storage is mounted at `/io`.

 .. note::